boxed/kodare.net/_posts/2021-01-20-so_you_want_to_load_a_file.markdown

 ## 2 - Find header

-We have a very simple hueristic for this:
+We have a very simple heuristic for this:

 - Look only at the first 80 rows.
 - For each row calculate a "header-like" score: